Biomedical Sciences (Joint Health Sciences)

 Overview and study of various aspects of cellular neuroscience.

 GBS 733.
-Disease of the Nervous System.
+Diseases of the Nervous System.
 2 Hours.

 Major advances have been made in understanding diseases of the nervous system at a cellular and molecular level.
 Several new findings have had direct therapeutic implications and have resulted in the development of novel drugs or new disease management strategies.
 This course intends to review the most common brain and CNS disorders.